SONDLecT/Obsidian-to-Silverbullet-Conversion-Scripts/README.md

 These scripts are written in Python and utilize standard libraries included with Python: `os` for file and directory operations, `re` for regular expression matching, and `urllib.parse` for encoding URLs.
 Ensure Python 3 is installed on your system.
 No external dependencies are required.

 ## Preparing Your Environment
+1. **BACKUP YOUR ENVIRONMENT**: Look.
+Pulling back the curtain here: these scripts are ugly.
+They're provided very much as-is.
+I can't guarantee they'll work on your system, and I can't guarantee they'll work at all - but I hope they do! **Backup your Obsidian vault and then backup that backup.
+Run these scripts on one of those backups.
+You have been warned.**
-1. **Install Python**: Verify that Python 3 is installed by running `python --version` or `python3 --version` in your terminal or command prompt.
+2. **Install Python**: Verify that Python 3 is installed by running `python --version` or `python3 --version` in your terminal or command prompt.
 You should see a version number that starts with 3.
-2. **Download the Scripts**: Clone or download the Python scripts from the GitHub repository to a directory on your computer.
+3. **Download the Scripts**: Clone or download the Python scripts from the GitHub repository to a directory on your computer.
-3. **Adjust the Vault Path**: Before running the scripts, modify the path to your Obsidian vault within each script.
+4. **Adjust the Vault Path**: Before running the scripts, modify the path to your Obsidian vault within each script.
 Look for the line that sets `vault_root_dir`, which will typically be near the end of the script:
    ```python
    vault_root_dir = './Personal Notes'  # Adjust this path to your vault's root directory